-There are exceptions though, such as hare and black bear.
+There are exceptions though, such as hares and black bears.

 ANY WILDLIFE INFRACTIONS CARRY SIGNIFICANT PENALTIES.

 Following an infraction, licences and certificates may be cancelled or suspended for a maximum of 24 months starting from the date of conviction, in addition to fines, fees and the possible confiscation of objects.